fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 <div class="right_box">
 #### Modeling your Sources
 Install and use [MALLET](http://programminghistorian.org/lessons/topic-modeling-and-mallet) to topic model some of your sources.

+Also, load up some of your sources into [Overview](http://overview.ap.org/faq/), and compare what you can learn from "raw" topic modeling with MALLET and Overview's presentation of your documents.
 </div>

 </div>